Shiatsu Cave: About the practitioner:

 Also ran across a wonderful blog/discussion on www.wellnessmama.com on comfrey and cancer.
 So, all I can say is good luck out there, just know there are options and get started early doing your own research.

-These days I'm pretty much of the opinion that therapeutic massage & bodywork is one the best natural healing therapies to encourage the body to open up the circulation - the pharmacy within, and heal itself.
+These days I'm pretty much of the opinion that therapeutic massage & bodywork is one the best natural healing therapies for encouraging the body to heal itself.

 Another special interest is fibromyalgia: Fibromyalgia, see, or click on the Managing Fibromyalgia side bar for online resources.